 MAKE THE ITALIAN MERINGUE TOPPING

-Prepare the Italian meringue (if using) and pipe it on top of the trifle.
+Prepare the Italian meringue (if used) and pipe it on top of the trifle.
 Use a blow torch to brown the tops and garnish with freeze-dried strawberries or raspberries.

 As mentioned further up in this post, this trifle is best served on the day it's prepared, however, you can prepare the jelly and custard layers the day before serving and finish off the other elements on the morning of your special occasion.